Your IPv4 Block Stays Yours: How Leasing Actually Works

 The protections described in this article are not aspirational.
 LOA-scoped routing authority, RPKI enforcement, contractual acceptable-use terms, blacklist monitoring with defined remediation responsibility – this is what a properly structured lease looks like in practice.

-If you've been hesitant to lease your IPv4 space, I'd encourage you to request a lease evaluation.
+If you've been hesitant to lease IPv4 address blocks from your holdings, I'd encourage you to request a lease evaluation.
 The question is no longer whether safe IPv4 leasing is possible.
 It's whether your specific block is ready to start generating a return.